Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 Can I use frozen strawberries?

 Yes, but thaw and drain them first.
-Frozen berries release more liquid, so (Incomplete: max_output_tokens)
+Frozen berries release more liquid, so the strawberry layer may need a little extra cooking time to thicken properly.

 Discover more from Life Happens!